idiocc/http/README.md

 example/test/spec/listen.js
   ✓  access the server
   ✓  connect catches errors
-  ✗  zoroaster catches errors
-  | Error: Uncaught Error
-  |     at Server.createServer (/Users/zavr/idiocc/http/example/test/spec/listen.js:24:13)

-example/test/spec/listen.js > zoroaster catches errors
-  Error: Uncaught Error
-      at Server.createServer (/Users/zavr/idiocc/http/example/test/spec/listen.js:24:13)

-🦅  Executed 3 tests: 1 error.
+🦅  Executed 2 tests.
 ```
 </td></tr>
-<tr><td colspan="2">The tests will be run as usual, but if there were any errors, they will be either handled by the server library, or caught by <em>Zoroaster</em> as global errors.</td></tr>
+<tr><td colspan="2">The tests will be run as usual, but if there were any errors, they will be either handled by the server library, or caught by <em>Zoroaster</em> as global errors.
+Any unended requests will result in the test timing out.</td></tr>
 </table>

 <p align="center"><a href="#table-of-contents"><img src=".documentary/section-breaks/5.svg?sanitize=true"></a></p>